Ukrainian Match Factory: Collectible

 Souvenir matches are produced as giftboxes with 18 or 32 basic matchboxes in a form of label series, sets or puzzles.

 Advertisments

 Various social ads, as well as commercial and political ads, are also printed on matchboxes.

-As matchboxes are used in almost every house in Ukraine, many newspapers, including the Holos Ukrayiny, post subscription ads on matchboxes as they have a very large audience.
+As matchboxes are used in many houses in Ukraine, newspapers, including the Holos Ukrayiny, post subscription ads on matchboxes.
 For their subscribers, Holos Ukrayiny presented a large pack of Ukrainian matches.

 Patent on the match and matchbox

 In 2011, the Ukrainian Match Factory trademarked the Cossack with a Match.
 The original artwork was created by Rivne Match Factory, which, at the time of patent registration, was bankrupt.

 In 2014, the Ukrainiana Match Factory become aware that the Cossack with a Match was patented earlier in Ukraine by a student of Lviv Polytechnic, so factory officials decided to buy out the patent rights.
 The same year, the Ukrainian Match Factory» became the holder of patents on basic matchsticks and matchboxes in Ukraine, and later patented its basic matchbox label design (See: Patents).

 Since 2015, the Ukrainian parliament has enforced measures against patent trolls, including match importers patenting matches in Ukraine to avoid tariffs.